daniel-buchanan/decaf-orm/src/db/decaf.sqlite/README.md

 services.AddDecaf(o => o.UseSqlite(b => b.WithConnectionDetails(...)));
 ```

-Ideally your `IConnectionDetails` would be injected already and you can re-use it, or coming from Configuration.
+Ideally your `IConnectionDetails` would be injected already so you don't need to use `WithConnectionDetails` or `WithConnectionString`.
 At present decaf does not support 'delayed resolution' of the `IConnectionDetails` and it will need to be passed in at the time you setup decaf.

 ### Status: